pandas-dev/pandas/doc/source/development/internals.rst

 Values
 ~~~~~~

-Pandas extends NumPy's type system with custom types, like ``Categorical`` or
+pandas extends NumPy's type system with custom types, like ``Categorical`` or
 datetimes with a timezone, so we have multiple notions of "values".
 For 1-D
 containers (``Index`` classes and ``Series``) we have the following convention: